 ‘If your man is good, things can be good for a while.
 If he is out there looking for other women, he won’t support the family at all.’

-In Muslim-dominated villages like Jorabot-tola or Bena, the trend of marrying multiple times prevails.
+In Muslim-dominated Sundarban villages like Jorabot-tola or Bena, the trend of marrying multiple times prevails.
 With no sexual awareness and financial settlement, it’s like a child-rearing bank.
 Many local women reportedly conveyed that the Bangladeshi men would cross the border with the promise of building a family, extricating themselves at the edge of a newborn.
 In between their late 20s, the women are left with 5-6 kids from 3-4 husbands.
 How do they sustain themselves?
 Of course through beedi-making.

 How the whole thing works